-Parasite specimens should gently removed or dissected from the tissue and cleaned in tap water with a soft paint brush.
-The specimen can be held submerged in a petri dish of water for immediate analyses, or stored in 70% ethanol, or alcohol with 10% glycerine, or frozen at -20°C.
+Parasite specimens should be isolated from the organs and cleaned from blood, dietary residues and adhering tissue in tap water (e.g. with a soft paint brush).
+Then preserve the specimen in water in case of immediate analyses otherwise in 70% ethanol, or alcohol with 10% glycerine, or freeze it.

-If the total parasite burden cannot be recorded, a semi-quantitative assessment of the degree of infestation is valuable, for example none = no parasites visible macroscopically, mild, moderate or severe infestation, recorded for each organ.
-Documenting overall burden and associated lesions using photographs and histopathology is recommended.
+If the total number (intensity) of parasites cannot be recorded, a semi-quantitative assessment of the level of parasitic infection into none = no parasites visible, mild, moderate or severe infestation should be recorded for each organ.
+Documenting infection and associated lesions through photographs and histopathology is recommended.
 Furthermore, the macroscopically detectable severity of lesions associated with parasites should be recorded (no lesion, mild, moderate, severe) and the tissue sampled in 10% neutral-buffered formalin for histopathological examination.